DLDBox/iTuneSongs/README.md

 ## A coding challenge

-This is a simple application used to demonstrate downloading a XML file containing a list of of popular songs on iTunes.
-Parsing the XML into items of iTune elements and displaying the covert art for each item along with Song title and artist in a tableview.
+This is a simple application used to demonstrate downloading a XML file containing a list of popular songs on iTunes.
+Parsing the XML into items of iTune elements and displaying the cover art for each item along with Song title and artist in a tableview.

 For this challenge I followed the Object Oriented coding concepts.
 I used data encapsulation and aggregation.
-I used TDD but I did not completely construct the test to proved automated tests but mostly to help debug the code as I was creating it.
+I used TDD but I did not completely construct the tests to provide automated tests but mostly to help debug the code as I was creating it.
 The XMLParsing is where I spent most of my time.
 I flushed it out perhaps a bit more then I should have and I could have added the ability to convert the XML endpoints into JSON and then use Decoder to make the data loading a bit more straightforward.
 However, I think that would have taken a bit more time.

 ## Code overview

 ![App Objects](https://github.com/DLDBox/iTuneSongs/blob/master/iTunesAppDiagram.png?raw=true)

 ## Server Access
 And EndPoint structure contains the server url strings, along with XML parsing paths.
 The object `iTunesServer` is designed to access the url at EndPoint.topSongs.
-It download the XML and delivers it in a closure.
+It downloads the XML and delivers it in a closure.

 `func topSongXML( _ completion: @escaping ClosureWithString, failure: @escaping ClosureWithError )`

- The object also handle the loading of the album art in the call:
+ The object also handles the loading of the album art in the call:

 `func loadImageFor( item: iTunesItem, completion: @escaping (_ image: UIImage ) -> () )`